vincent-lg/bui/README.md

 2. A button in the center of the window, called "Click me!".
 3. A text field below and to the right of this button where the text will be updated when the button is clicked.

+You will find more explanation in the [documentation](https://vincent-lg.github.io/bui/) or by browsing through the [examples](https://vincent-lg.github.io/bui/example/).

 ## Documentation

 - [BUI full documentation](https://vincent-lg.github.io/bui/)